 He wound up boarding with his daughters for the inaugural round trip.

-The press was only meant to get a shot of the monorail leaving the station.
+The organizers only intended the press to capture a shot of the monorail leaving the station.

 However, Walt directed co-designer and engineer Bob Burr to take them out for a ride, leaving the Secret Service behind.